It can send you to the Honeymoon Suite or land you in the Heartbreak Hotel.

 “I met a few women at work.
 I had a couple of relationships… ” — Bob Davidson “From my side, the relationships were intense at the time,” he continued.
 “They were highly distracting.
 I was not giving my employers my best and I felt wrong about that.
 Yes, never say never, but IMO it’s a good rule of thumb to avoid such involvements.
 Usually, they don’t end well.”

 There will always be pros and cons to workplace romance.
 There will always be potential risks and rewards.
 However, as mentioned above, workplace romance is sometimes unavoidable.
 With that being said, the conventional wisdom appears to be that it’s always best to tread lightly and try to keep romance out of the office.
 Try to focus on work when you’re at work.
 Professionalism counts and pays dividends.
 The perennial problem, however, is that work and romance are not always mutually exclusive and often overlap.
 Moreover, sometimes Cupid’s Arrow sticks.
-Therefore, regardless of whether you get stuck by Cupid’s arrow at work — or you’re shooting the arrow — always think before you act.
+Therefore, regardless of whether you get struck by Cupid’s arrow at work — or you’re shooting the arrow — always think before you act.
 Consider both the short-term and long-term consequences.

 “Assess your feelings; make sure it’s not lust but is in fact love.” — Amanda Blakeman